 Within each year group there is an expectation as to what is "common knowledge" that all students within this age group will be expected to know.
 Students will be challenged by recall quiz starters in order to practise this required knowledge.

 Students will be signposted to real life application whenever possible.
-This will include showing links between percentages and financial products such as bank accounts, loans, credit cards etc. A real life finance project is being developed and will be available to all students from Year 7 to Year 10 which will set them up to achieve in living an adult life from September 2019.
+This will include showing links between percentages and financial products such as bank accounts, loans, credit cards etc. A real life finance project is being developed and will be available to all students from Year 7 to Year 10 which will set them up to achieve in living an adult life.

 The Mathematics department are always looking for ways that we can use student skills across the college curriculum so wherever possible cross-curricular links will also be made especially with Science, DT, Geography.